Alcala, Tenerife - Things to do, Beach, Hotels and Fiestas

 Playa La Jaquita

 This is a blue flag beach, located near Gran Melia Palacio de Isora hotel.
-In this area you'll many natural pools with shallow water mostly and other small beaches which form what is known in Spanish as Playas y calas de La Jaquita.
+In this area, you'll many natural pools with shallow water mostly and other small beaches which form what is known in Spanish as Playas y calas de La Jaquita.

 Market in Alcala

-Fiestas in Alcala
+Fiestas and events in Alcala

 There is something about small town celebrations.
-They are more authentic than the big parties and events organized in the popular tourist areas.
+They are more authentic than the big parties and events organized in popular tourist areas.

-We participated in the 2018 edition of Fiesta del Son in Alcala and it was a lively party, with cuban music, all people dressed in white, good food and a great atmosphere.
+We participated in the 2018 edition of Fiesta del Son in Alcala and it was a lively party, with Cuban music, all people dressed in white, good food and a great atmosphere.
 We really enjoyed the cocktails and the churros from Churreria Alcala, which are the best churros in Tenerife in our opinion.

 We encourage you to look out for events in Tenerife during your stay and if you see one in Alcala, give it a go for something different during your holiday.